Landlord Software & Technology

 Properties held within a limited company are outside scope entirely, MTD for Income Tax applies only to individual unincorporated landlords.
 Partnerships are currently exempt, though individual partners with separate rental income may still be in scope personally.
 Ministers of religion and Lloyd's underwriters are exempt for the current Parliament.

-Landlords who cannot reasonably use digital tools due to age, disability, or remote location may apply to HMRC for a digital exclusion exemption, this must be applied for and is not granted automatically.
+Landlords who cannot reasonably use digital tools due to age, disability, or remote location may apply to HMRC for a digital exclusion exemption using form EMPT1, available through HMRC's digital exclusion service.
+This must be applied for and is not granted automatically, HMRC assesses each case individually.
 Religious beliefs preventing the use of electronic systems are also recognised grounds.
 Income below £20,000 is not currently in scope, though HMRC may lower the threshold further.

 Making tax digital dates and deadlines